arpand96/arpand96/README.md

 ### Welcome👋 and Thank you for Visiting!

-Please indulge yourself in projects utilizing ML techniques that provide actionable solutions to business problems.
+Please indulge yourself in projects leveraging data science and analytics to provide actionable solutions to business problems.

-👀 I want to leverage data to uncover insights that provide robust solutions for improving the efficiency of business operations.<br>
+👀 I want to utilize data techniques to uncover insights that provide robust solutions for improving the efficiency of business operations.<br>

 Let's chat!
 📧 arpan.dinesh23@gmail.com